LewisSDAFNI/ALWedding2026/docs/pages/gift-registry.md

 header: Gift registry replacement
 permalink: /registry/
 ---

-### Description
+### Thank you, But
 We have already built our lives in our castle with Cosmo our familiar.
 This wedding is about spending time with our loved ones rather than gifts.

 Instead, we would appreciate a donation to Stroke Association, Cancer Research, or Dementia Awareness, all are close to our hearts.

-Alternatively, there is a honeymoon fund through Xxx.
+Alternatively, there is a honeymoon fund through Xxx or there may be a collection box on the day.